 Our degree programs have different application procedures and filing dates.
 Please check the appropriate program for additional information.
-High school students interested in pharmacy can apply to either the Pre-Pharmacy program or Special Program in Pharmacy (SPiP), an honors level program.
+High school students interested in pharmacy can apply as a Pharmacy Studies major.

-All freshmen entering UConn as pre-pharmacy or Special Program in Pharmacy are eligible for early assurance.
+All freshmen entering UConn as pre-professional (Pharmacy Studies) are eligible for early assurance.
 Early assurance allows students who meet set criteria in their sophomore year to transition into the professional program (Pharm.D.) within the School of Pharmacy without taking the PCAT.
 More on: Early assurance requirements.

 Important questions to ask when comparing pharmacy programs:

 What is the difference between 0-6 and 2-4 programs?
 Does 0-6 mean guaranteed admission into PharmD?

 Per the Accrediting Council, ACPE, no program is allowed to offer guaranteed admission – only guaranteed interview!
 All Pharm.D. programs are mandated to interview their applicants.
 Students accepted into 0-6 programs should consider the progression policy for advancing into the professional portion of the program; course retake policy, interview policy, etc.